 How Many Days to Spend

-We recommend giving yourself plenty of time when you are at the Grand Canyon so you can see all the rims, head down to the basin, whitewater raft, and just enjoy this beautiful natural wonder.
+We recommend giving yourself plenty of time when you are at the Grand Canyon so you can visit all the viewpoints, do some hiking, maybe head down to the basin, do some whitewater rafting, and just enjoy this beautiful natural wonder.

 - If you only want to see the spectacular views, and don’t have a lot of time, then one day will suffice.

-- To cover the main attractions and see both rims, two to three days might be enough time.
+- To cover the main attractions at the south rim and do a few hikes, two to three days is enough time.

 - If you want to camp and hike and raft… then you’ll need five to seven days.